...

 What Time Should My Day Start?

-Assuming you are staying in one of the cheaper accommodation options in Toyama City the night before, your day should start really early.
-Especially if you (like us) want to catch the first train from Toyama, which departs at approximately 6 am.
+Assuming you are staying in one of the cheaper accommodation options in Toyama City the night before, your day should start really early (we left our hotel in Toyama at around 5 am).
+You want to catch the first train from Toyama, which departs at 5:15 am.

 The Attractions on Tateyama Kurobe Alpine Route